tmaxmax/go-sse/README.md

 ## Contributing

 The library's in its early stages, so contributions are vital - I'm so glad you wish to improve `go-sse`!
-Maybe start by opening an issue first, to describe the intendended modifications and further discuss how to integrate them.
+Maybe start by opening an issue first, to describe the intended modifications and further discuss how to integrate them.
 Open PRs to the `master` branch and wait for CI to complete.
 If all is clear, your changes will soon be merged!
 Also, make sure your changes come with an extensive set of tests and the code is formatted.

 Thank you for contributing!